stuart-brown/ArduinoShutterSpeedTester/README.md

 # Arduino Shutter Speed Tester

-A project to build a shutter speed tester using KY-008 laser diodes, ISO203 Laser Receiver & TFT display, all driven by an Arduino Nano.
+A project to build a shutter speed tester using KY-008 laser diodes, ISO203 Laser Receiver & TFT display, all driven by an [Arduino Nano](https://docs.arduino.cc/hardware/nano).
+The code was developed in [VSCode](https://code.visualstudio.com/) using [Platform IO](https://platformio.org/).
-This project is setup for VSCode with Platform IO.
-See https://dronebotworkshop.com/platformio/
 <br>

 ### Laser Diode
-The laser diode is a 650nm (red) laser, with an output power of 5mW.
+The [KY-008 laser diode](https://arduinomodules.info/ky-008-laser-transmitter-module/) is a 650nm (red) laser, with an output power of 5mW.
 It can be bought as a standalone component or in module form (KY-008).
 The documentation says it can operate off of 5V, but reports on the internet say it will burn out quickly and a 39 ohm series resistor is needed to drop the voltage.
 The module version contains this resistor.
 This is what it looks like:
 <p align="center">
 <img
   src="Datasheets/KY-008 Laser Diode/LaserDiode.jpg"